Perspective | Tom Brady, the one-man dynasty, was Tampa Bay’s perfect missing piece

-Yet as Tampa Bay discombobulated Kansas City in a 31-9 victory, the greatest statement wasn’t what Brady proved to his old team or anyone else wondering if he still had it at age 43.
+Yet as Tampa Bay discombobulated Kansas City in a 31-9 victory, the greatest statement wasn’t what Brady proved to his old team or anyone else wondering whether he still had it at age 43.
 It wasn’t that he outshined the luminous young Mahomes.
 It was more personal than that, and it was also specific to what he built with the Bucs over the past 11 pandemic-burdened months.

 In March, Brady decided to leave New England because it was time.
 He was right.
 He decided to leave because he wanted to play for a team with more weapons and upside.
 He was right.
 He decided to leave because he needed to write his ending, and he needed to write it his way, and for those addicted to success, aspiration trumps comfort.